S1M0N38/dante.nvim/README.md

 ______________________________________________________________________

 > [!IMPORTANT]
-> This is heavy refactoring of the original dante.nvim plugin.
-If you want to
+> This is a heavily refactored version of the original dante.nvim plugin.
+If you want
-> use the previous version, stick to `a6955468391665d6465b371e81d1a80eac4cf0f1`
+> use the previous version, stick to the `a6955468391665d6465b371e81d1a80eac4cf0f1` commit.
-> commit.

 ## ⚡️ Requirements

-- Test on Neovim ≥ **0.10**
+- Tested on Neovim ≥ **0.10**
 - [cURL](https://curl.se/)
 - Access to [OpenAI compatible API](https://github.com/S1M0N38/ai.nvim?tab=readme-ov-file#-llm-providers)